-These are unprecedented times for everyone, and the world is facing a period of uncertainty and disruption.
+These have been unprecedented times for everyone, and the world is still facing a period of uncertainty and disruption.
 Challenging times brings the opportunity to be resilient, stick together and fight back, in our own way, but also can present problems that may not have otherwise arisen.
-With the government taking the decision to shut the doors on schools, young people now face a long period in which boredom, isolation and a lack of routine or normality is going to be an ever-present reality.
-With that, comes temptation and many will choose to occupy that time online, predominantly in three ways, gambling, online gaming and on social media.

-As we are all increasingly aware the ease of access and exposure of the above activities make it increasingly easy for young people to spend huge amounts of their time and money online.
+As we are all increasingly aware the ease of access and exposure to the online world make it easy for young people to spend huge amounts of their time and money online.

 The brutal reality of any addictive behaviour is the more you do it, the more likely you are to develop a problem with it or rely on it for various reasons.
 Young people have been born into a generation which craves instant response, reaction and immediate gratification.
 Things which the online environment provides in abundance and unfortunately is what makes the online world so appealing.
 Not only that, but it can often offer a sense of belonging and identity, the opportunity to compete, communicate and compare yourself against other people ‘on tap’ is everything the young of today crave.

-The current climate means that young people do not have the chance to play sport, or even watch it.
-From my experience many young people will instead be choosing to either bet on or virtualise it.
-Over the coming weeks, even months, young people face a time where they may not get the same excitement or rush that normal everyday life – whether at school or at home – will bring.
-Instead, they will try to recreate that buzz, or indeed try to conquer feelings of boredom, online.
+The current climate means that young people have not had the chance to play sport much over the last couple of years.
+From my experience many young people will have instead been choosing to either bet on or virtualise it.
+Many will have been trying to recreate that buzz, or indeed try to conquer feelings of boredom, online.
 This is something we all – including them – need to be aware of, particularly the dangerous consequences that can materialise from this.